 society (n.): the aggregate of people who are fashionable, wealthy, and influential, regarded as forming a distinct group in a community

-The first element of retail strategy is the physical arm of the 3.1 Salon.
-Through 3.1 Salon, we can transform our current stores into multi-purpose studio spaces to host masterclasses, discussions, and workshops in collaboration with 3.1 Society members.
+In response to COVID, 3.1 Phillip Lim moved its operations from a separate building into the NYC flagship.
+As part of the 3.1 Salon retail strategy, we would transform our current stores into multi-purpose studio spaces to host masterclasses, discussions and workshops in collaboration with our 3.1 Society members.
 These events would be first-come, first-serve with limited capacity to encourage safety and an intimate setting.

 💡 Click here to view full pages and annotations.view all

 Because each store caters to a unique and local demographic, the Salon events would also be localized per store.
 For example, the LA store events might focus topics around diversity in fashion and entertainment in Hollywood, bringing in Society members based in LA or existing partners such as Gold House and CAPE.
 This would also encourage each store to truly work on engaging with the local demographic as well as their neighbors to support local and small business.

 Not every 3.1 Phillip Lim fan is based in a large city with a physical store.
 In addition to the owned channels through the stores and through 3.1 Phillip Lim.com, I created concepts for creating an official YouTube channel to host public 3.1 Salon content along with the rest of the brand's marketing.
 Currently 3.1 Phillip Lim only has a Vimeo page with little to no engagement.